iterative/dvc.org/static/docs/use-cases/shared-storage-on-nfs.md

 $ mkdir -p /storage
 ```

-You will have to make sure that the directory has proper permissions setup,so
+You will have to make sure that the directory has proper permissions setup, so
 that every one on your team can read and write to it and can access cache files
 written by others.
 The most straightforward way to do that is to make sure that
 you and your colleagues are members of the same group (e.g. 'users') and that